CSCI-442-Mines/project-2-starter/README.md

-Should you choose to go without starter code (or discard portions of it), all functionality provided by the starter code is due with the first deliverable, with the exception of the \"history\" and \"help\" builtin commands, noted below.
+Should you choose to go without starter code (or discard portions of it), all functionality provided by the starter code is due with the first deliverable, with the exception of the "history" and "help" builtin commands, noted below.

 Through this document, the term _whitespaces_ or _whitespace characters_